Russia says JP Morgan 'illegally' blocked embassy money transfer

 Russia's accusation could damage relations the bank has with the country.
 JP Morgan generated fees of $55.6 million in investment banking fees in Russia last year, with a 7 percent market share.

 JP Morgan is one of a number of Western banks operating in Russia.
-Others which have a presence here include Goldman Sachs, Bank of America, Citigroup and Morgan Stanley.
+Others which have a presence here include Goldman Sachs (GS.N), Bank of America (BAC.N), Citigroup (C.N) and Morgan Stanley (MS.N).

 (Editing by Andrew Roche)